 How to Make It Work

-You can do things to make sure your loved one is getting the care he needs:
+You can do things to make sure your loved one is getting the care they need:

 Visit often.
 You should also ask friends and relatives to do the same.

 Get to know the staff.
-Share with them what you know about your loved one, such as what he likes and doesn't like.
-If he prefers a certain daily routine, ask the staff to help provide it.
+Share with them what you know about your loved one, such as what they like and don't like.
+If they prefer a certain daily routine, ask the staff to help provide it.